 - Pinch and remove the top of the stem to promote vigorous stem and branch growth.

-To have better growth, you need to be on guard for any problems your seedling may encounter.
+You must be on guard for any problems your seedling may encounter to have better growth.

 FAQs About Propagating Snapdragons

 Look below for the few questions associated with propagating Snapdragons.

 Can You Collect Snapdragon Seeds from Cut Flowers?

 As discussed in the above section, collecting Snapdragons seeds is relatively easy.

 You can also collect the seeds from cut flowers, but you need to do it before the seed pods form holes.

 After the pods form holes, the tiny seeds may fly away even after a minor disturbance.

 So, collect the flowers after they wither and gather the seed pods to extract the seeds as you prefer.